AbhinavA10/ML-courses/Data-Analysis/README.md

 - for finding relationship between two or more predictor (X) variables, and one continuous target (Y) variable
 - SLR, extended to multiple dimensions and more coefficents.
 - finding the cofficents `b0,b1,b2,b3...` in `y= b0 + b1*x1 + b2*x2 + b3*x3`
+- Visually, we are finding coefficents of the hyperplane. (e.g., in 3D, which is 2 independant variables, we are looking for plane of best fit)

 ```python
 # Same as before, except X variable is now multiple dimensions: